-Following an early morning arrival into Ho Chi Minh City we transfer to the Renaissance Riverside Hotel (4T+).
-An early check-in has been arranged to allow time to relax and refresh before we start exploring the city formerly known as Saigon.
+Following an early morning arrival into Ho Chi Minh City, an early check-in has been arranged to allow time to relax and refresh before we start exploring the city formerly known as Saigon.
 This afternoon we head to the former Presidential Palace.
 In 1975, a soldier ran into the building to unfurl a VC flag from the balcony, symbolising the transfer of power from General Minh.
 This landmark is now a museum of meeting rooms and reception rooms, the president’s living quarters, and a fascinating war room and telecommunications centre.
 We then take a stroll to the major colonial sights of the city, including the Opera House and the Old Saigon Post Office, designed by Gustave Eiffel.

 We leave the old capital behind, and drive through scenes of rice paddies and villagers drying noodles by the roadside as we head to the Cu Chi district.
 The famous Cu Chi Tunnels are an incredible underground network, constructed by Vietnamese resistance fighters (Viet Cong) during both the French and American wars to house troops, transport and supplies.
 Our visit highlights what life would have been like as a communist guerrilla, seeing living quarters and typical meals, and rifles, booby traps and command centres.
 After lunch at a local restaurant, we return to our hotel for some time at leisure.
 This evening we take in views of the city as we enjoy a dinner cruise on the Saigon River.

 We depart for Cai Be, on the Mekong Delta.
 This town relies on the network of rivers and canals to produce rice, as well as using it as a highway for vessels distributing agricultural products.
 On our cruise, we’ll stop at Tan Phong Island, where we take a smaller rowing boat through the canals.
 Our main boat trip continues, to visit a preserved ‘Mandarin’ house, built centuries ago and to see the local trading boats and home factories that produce rice paste, rice popcorn and coconut candy.
-We continue along meandering tributaries to a colonial-style villa for an appetising Vietnamese lunch.
-We then continue to our hotel, the Mekong Riverside Resort (3T).
+We continue along meandering tributaries to a colonial-style villa.
+After an appetising Vietnamese lunch here, we’ll continue to our hotel.

 We return to Ho Chi Minh City to board the North-South Railway (known as the ‘Reunification Express’) for a 7.5-hour journey through towns and rice fields to Nha Trang.
-Upon arrival in Nha Trang this evening, we transfer to our hotel, the Novotel (4T).
+We’ll arrive at our hotel in Nha Trang this evening.

 We visit the Oceanographic Museum, which displays the local marine environment, including reef sharks, turtles and sea horses.
 We’ll then head to this seaside, including Hon Chong, a quiet fishing village with a bay of karsts like a mini Halong Bay; and the Po Nagar Cham Towers.
 The four surviving towers are still actively used for worship by Cham, Chinese and Vietnamese Buddhists.
 Enjoy lunch at a local restaurant before an afternoon at leisure.